 - Make your pie crust.
 If making a crust from scratch, follow the instructions for a fully baked pie shell as this pie will not go in the oven.
 Let it cool completely.

 - Add the chilled filling to the pie crust.
 Put it back in the fridge while you make the whipped topping.
-If you are using Cool Whip, go ahead and top the pie now and refrigerate.
+We like to chill the pie for two hours before topping with whipped cream, but it isn’t imperative.
+You can also wait to add the whipped topping until an hour or two before serving, either way will work.
+If you are using Cool Whip, go ahead and top the pie right away and refrigerate.

 - WAIT until tomorrow to eat.
 You can certainly eat it after it has chilled for several hours, BUT believe me when I tell you that you will be very thankful that you waited overnight.
 The filling needs time to set up.
 Any graininess you may have detected when you tasted the filling will be gone after a good night’s rest.

-Yes, you can freeze my French Silk Pie!
+Yes, you can freeze French silk pie!
 If you want to freeze the whole pie and thaw the entire thing later, place it in the freezer for a few hours.
 Then remove it and wrap the frozen pie in plastic wrap.
 Place the wrapped pie in a freezer bag.
-If it won’t fit, just double wrap it with plastic wrap instead.
+If it won’t fit, just double-wrap it with plastic wrap instead.

-If you want to freeze slices (I live by myself, so this works best for me, I do it with cake all the time), cut the pie into slices and place them on a waxed paper lined cookie sheet.
+If you want to freeze slices, cut the pie into slices and place them on a waxed paper-lined cookie sheet.
 Place the entire thing in the freezer, making sure the slices are not touching each other.
 After a few hours, and the slices are frozen, remove from the freezer and wrap each one in plastic wrap.
 Place the wrapped slices into a freezer bag.

 To thaw them out, simply remove from the freezer and immediately remove the plastic wrap.
 Allow to thaw at room temperature if you plan to eat it fairly soon.
 You can also thaw in the refrigerator but it will take quite a bit longer – probably a day.

-You can dress it up by shaving some bittersweet chocolate through a mandolin or by using a vegetable peeler.
+You can dress up the French silk pie by shaving some bittersweet chocolate through a mandolin or a vegetable peeler.
 Sprinkle the shavings on the top of the pie.
-Prefer individual servings?
-Check out my mini french silk pies!
+You can also grate the chocolate for garnish.
+Serve chilled.

 French Silk Pie